Graduate Certificate in Technology Policy

 You must also complete a minimum of 3 courses (10 units), each of which must be taken for a letter grade.
 Those courses must be:

-3. A minimum of one elective course, chosen from the list below, focused on a specific technology policy area.
-Courses not on the electives list will be considered on a case-by-case basis
+3. A minimum of one elective course, chosen from the approved course list linked below, focused on a specific technology policy area.
+Courses not on the electives list will be considered on a case-by-case basis by the program faculty.

 Application